allimuu/mw-mods/README.md

 Spear is all about using superior range and position to your advantage, so spear has higher damage the lower the encumberence of the enemy relative to their total.
 An starting at weapon skill 50 or higher, has a chance to hamstring the enemy which is a 200 pts burden for 3 seconds.

-## Next Generation Combat (planned)
+## Next Generation Combat Core (planned)

-NGC aims to completely overhaul the combat system in a completely compatible way.
+NGCC aims to completely overhaul the combat system in a completely compatible way.
 In the spirit of many other "always hit" mods,  like Apoapse's Attack and Better Balanced Combat, it will give you 100% hit but without making Sanctuary, Blind, Fortify Attack and Weapon Skill useless.
 All these will still continue to function in better and more interesting ways.

 **Features**